Jdd2020/Pokemon_Team_Builder/README.md

 - View Stats
 - Suggest attributes

+Recommendations will first be based on typing and base stats, but further complexities will be added with the EV's.

 Further along in the process, program will be turned into a RESTful API and be accompanied by a web-app.